Varicose Veins, Spider Veins, and Dilated Capillaries

 What are Varicose Veins?

 Varicose veins are enlarged, non-functional, veins that are more than 2 millimeters in width and may exceed 2 centimeters.
-They may appear blue or green but often no color is seen.
-In this latter circumstance, they appear as protruding, cords under the skin.
-Varicose veins are apparent when standing but often seem to disappear when lying down or with leg elevation.
-Sclerotherapy and Endovenous Ablation are the most effective non-surgical methods for removing varicose veins.
+They may be blue or green or they may appear as protruding, tortuous cords that course under the skin.
+What distinguishes normal veins from varicose veins is the functioning of the valves that are present in all veins.
+This is illustrated in the diagram below.

 What are Spider Veins?

 Spider veins are enlarged veins less than 2 millimeters in width.
-They appear deep red, blue or purple.
+They appear deep red, blue, or purple.
 While often flat, they may protrude, especially when standing.
-Sclerotherapy remains the most effective non-surgical method for removing spider veins.
+Sclerotherapy is the most effective method for removing spider veins.